China's GEM to invest in nickel and cobalt recycling project

-June 29 (Reuters) - Chinese battery materials producer GEM Co (002340.SZ) will invest 310 million yuan ($48 million) in a project to make 100,000 tonnes per year of battery-grade nickel and cobalt from recycling in central China's Hubei province, it said on Tuesday.
+(Reuters) - Chinese battery materials producer GEM Co will invest 310 million yuan ($48 million) in a project to make 100,000 tonnes per year of battery-grade nickel and cobalt from recycling in central China’s Hubei province, it said on Tuesday.

 The investment - which GEM said was being made to mark the 100th anniversary of the founding of China’s ruling Communist Party - comes as the company looks to roughly triple its annual battery precursor production to over 400,000 tonnes by 2025 to meet burgeoning demand from the electric-vehicle sector.